awslabs/aws-rails-provisioner/README.md

   my_another_rails:
     ...
 ```

-More `aws-rails-provisioner` examples see `./examples` (see `tiny.yml` for a minimal `aws-rails-provisioner.yml` configuration example),
-full configuration options documentation see [here](https://docs.aws.amazon.com/awsrailsprovisioner/api/).
+See `./examples` for more `aws-rails-provisioner` examples (see `tiny.yml` for a minimal `aws-rails-provisioner.yml` configuration example).
+The full configuration options are documented [here](https://docs.aws.amazon.com/awsrailsprovisioner/api/).

 ### Build and Deploy

-Once `aws-rails-provisioner.yml` is defined, run build command as following will boostrap AWS CDK stacks in code
-defining all required AWS resources and connections.
+Once `aws-rails-provisioner.yml` is defined, run the build command.
+This will boostrap AWS CDK stacks and define all required AWS resources and connections.

 ```
 aws-rails-provisioner build
 ```

-By default, it defines a VPC with public and private subnets, Amazon RDS Database Cluster, an ECS cluster with
-AWS Fargate services containing application images, when run build with `--with-cicd` option as following
-an CICD stack will be defined automatically (including data migration step)
+By default, it defines a VPC with public and private subnets, an Amazon RDS Database Cluster, an ECS cluster with AWS Fargate services containing application images.
+When building with `--with-cicd` option a CICD stack will be defined automatically (including a Rails data migration step).

 ```
 aws-rails-provisioner build --with-cicd
 ```

-After build complete, run the deploy command to deploy all defined AWS resources
+After the build completes, run the deploy command to deploy all defined AWS resources:

 ```
 aws-rails-provisioner deploy
 ```

-Instead of deploy everything all at once, you can deploy stack by stack, application by application
+Instead of deploy everything all at once, you can deploy stack by stack, application by application:

 ```
 # only deploys the stack creates VPC and ECS cluster